 On the evening of March 7, 1893, the men of Seattle’s John F Miller post of the Grand Army of the Republic met at their regular meeting location in what was then called the Frye Block, located at 1st Avenue and Marion Street in Seattle.
 The Grand Army of the Republic was the nation’s most prominent organization for Union Civil War veterans.
-Posts existed all around Washington State by the early 1890's with multiple around Seattle with the Stevens and Miller posts being the most prominent.
+Posts existed all around Washington State by the early 1890's with several around Seattle with the Stevens and Miller posts being the most prominent.
 That evening an address was delivered to the assembled Civil War veterans by fellow veteran Byron Phelps.
-Phelps was a former soldier of the 7th Illinois Cavalry and was a prominent man both in the veterans’ organization and Seattle generally.
-Phelps served as Seattle mayor in 1894.
+Phelps was a former soldier of the 3rd Illinois Cavalry and was a prominent man both in the veterans’ organization and Seattle generally.
+Phelps was elected Seattle mayor a year later in 1894.

 The prominent building on left is the Frye Block, where the Miller post meetings were held in 1893.
 It was later known as the Hotel Stevens.